 UC Davis Children's Hospital is the tertiary and quaternary care pediatric hospital for children throughout Northern California, including communities all the way north to the Oregon border and east to Nevada.
 As the region's only nationally ranked comprehensive hospital for children, UC Davis Children's Hospital offers children and their families the highest level of care for virtually every pediatric health condition, from autism to urology.

 More than 120 physicians serve infants, children, adolescents, and young adults with primary, subspecialty and critical care.
 Some highlights include:

-- Level I pediatric trauma center.
+- Central Valley's only Level I pediatric trauma center and emergency department.

 The UC Davis Cancer Care Network offers the expertise of UC Davis Health and the UC Davis Comprehensive Cancer Center to community health systems.
 We are proud to offer our communities a unique partnership that links community oncologists with UC Davis cancer specialists, allowing patients to receive leading-edge care close to home.
 We provide our partners with access to comprehensive network services such as clinical trials, virtual tumor boards, nursing and quality care.

 The simulation program offers exceptional training, education, and research opportunities for medical and nursing students, physicians, faculty and many other providers.
 The state-of-the-art facility in the Center for Health and Technology building is accredited as a Level I Comprehensive Education Institute by the American College of Surgeons.